PaninDmytro/landing_travel_tour/README.md

 ## Features

-- Stylish Design: Beverly_Hills presents a contemporary and visually captivating design, ensuring it captures the attention of potential users.
+- Stylish Design: Travel tour presents a contemporary and visually captivating design, ensuring it captures the attention of potential users.
-- HTML5/SCSS: Harnessing the capabilities of HTML5 for structure and SCSS for styling, Beverly_Hills ensures a maintainable and efficient codebase.
+- HTML5/SCSS: Harnessing the capabilities of HTML5 for structure and SCSS for styling, Travel tour ensures a maintainable and efficient codebase.

 ## Tech Stack